StoreScanners › Lixel K2

 Storage

 1 TB minimum.
-SSD recommended for the working data directory.
+SSD recommended for the working data directory; NVMe SSD preferred for large projects.

 LCC Studio Requirements (Optional)

-If you add LCC Studio for photorealistic walkthroughs from the same scan data, the hardware requirements are higher.
-A workstation built for LCC Studio runs LixelStudio without issue.
+If you add LCC Studio for photorealistic walkthroughs from the same scan data, the GPU and VRAM requirements are higher.
+A workstation built for LCC Studio runs LixelStudio comfortably.

 Component